pvizeli/CmdParser/README.md

 # CmdParser
-A simple and most powerfull cmd parser with small memory footprint.
+A simple and most powerfull cmd parser with small memory footprint and realy fast algorithm.

 This library is for handling commands over i.e. serial and short data transfers.
 If you need transfer complex data, use JSON.
 You can combine this 2 technics.
 Use this library for starting progress and for asking sensor data from sending with JSON.

+All function with "static" characters possible handling with PROGMEM if you add ```_P``` to the functions end for CmdParser and CmdCallback object.

 For handling show all examples.